 - Identify The Shard in London and suggest local restaurants.

-- Recognise a box of Lindt Lindor (strawberries and cream flavour) and suggest shopping options.
+- Recognise a box of chocolates and suggest shopping options.

-- Spot a bottle of Casillero di Diablo and offer details on the wine.
+- Spot a bottle of wine and offer details about it.

 - Recognise text, making it easy to copy text from a poster.

-The best bit about Bixby Vision is that it's not dependent on the full Bixby Voice service, with direct access through the camera, so even those who don't yet have language support for the full Bixby Voice service will get Bixby Vision.
+The best bit about Bixby Vision is that it's not dependent on the full Bixby Voice service, with direct access through the camera, so you can use it without having to use the voice assistant at all.

-Many apps and services can be integrated into Bixby Home, like Twitter, Facebook, Spotify and your Gallery, so you can access highlights from all these things there.
-That means you'll have a card showing pictures you've recently taken, a card showing current Twitter trends or controls for your Spotify music.
+Many apps and services could be integrated into Bixby Home, like Twitter, Facebook, Spotify, and your Gallery, so you could access highlights from all these things there.